 Visitation: Sable Island has hosted visitors for hundreds of years.
 Prior to its establishment as a national park, visitation was managed by the Canadian Coast Guard, during which time the island accommodated 50-200 visitors annually.
 Interest in visiting Sable Island National Park Reserve has grown since that time; there were approximately 450 visitors to Sable Island in 2017 and in 2018.
-The majority of visitors (~75%) arrive by expedition vessels, with the remainder arriving by chartered aircraft and private vessels.
-Feedback from public engagement at the time of park establishment indicated support for well-managed visitor experience opportunities on Sable Island, and this interest was confirmed through consultation on the management plan.
+All visitation is managed by Parks Canada through a visitor registration process.
+The majority of visitors (~75%) arrive by expedition vessels (guided in small groups on the island), with the remainder arriving by chartered aircraft and private vessels.
+Feedback from public and stakeholder engagement at the time of park establishment indicated support for well-managed visitor experience opportunities on Sable Island, and this interest was confirmed through consultation on the management plan.

 Island access: Accessing Sable Island National Park Reserve is inherently challenging due to its remote offshore location and unpredictable environmental conditions (e.g. fog, wind, flooded landing conditions).
-The current access model to support park operations relies on fixed wing aircraft landing on the hard-packed sand of the island's south beach, or vessel support to move bulk cargo; both means are subject to weather and beach conditions, which impacts the ability to reliably schedule operational activities as well as programming related to visitor experience, research, and asset management.
-There are two helicopter landing pads, one of which is functional and currently supports a limited number of activities from September to April each year.
+The current access model to support park operations relies on fixed wing aircraft landing on the hard-packed sand of South Beach, or vessel support to move bulk cargo; both means are subject to weather and beach conditions, which impacts the ability to reliably schedule operational activities as well as programming related to visitor experience, research, and asset management.
+There are two helicopter landing pads, one of which is only functional from September to April each year, to protect the tern colony in the immediate area from May to August.

 Key issues identified in State of the Park assessment report: A State of the Park assessment of Parks Canada heritage places aims to assess established indicators in areas such as ecological integrity and cultural heritage, among others, and must be conducted every ten years for places requiring a management plan.
 As a newly established national park, there exists insufficient data to complete the ratings for many of the State of the Park assessment indicators.
 The data collected for Sable Island National Park Reserve's first State of the Park assessment will serve as a baseline for future reporting.
 Many of the key issues identified through this assessment focus on knowledge gaps that impact management of the site.
-Areas in which to increase understanding include: ecological integrity, cultural heritage and cultural resource inventories and condition ratings, the risks and rates of environmental change (including geomorphological and climate change).
+A reas in which to increase understanding include: ecological integrity, cultural heritage and cultural resource inventories and condition ratings, and the risks and rates of environmental change (including geomorphological and climate change).